Debra Morgan: Reception

 Jennifer Carpenter's portrayal of Debra Morgan has received critical praise.
-Australian journalist Jack Marx describing her portrayal of "cool and clumsy" Debra as "so perfect that many viewers appear to have mistaken the character's flaws for the actor's."
+Debra is considered one of the best Dexter characters, ranking #2 in lists by WhatCulture and CBR (behind Dexter).
+Australian journalist Jack Marx described her portrayal of "cool and clumsy" Debra as "so perfect that many viewers appear to have mistaken the character's flaws for the actor's."
+Screen Rant calls Debra "the most underrated character in the whole series" who differed from other, more simplistic Dexter characters as she showed "many different, and sometimes conflicting, sides to her personality because she has been through so much."
+Her role in the seventh season, in which she struggles between her loyalty to her brother and her duty as a member of law enforcement, was acclaimed.
+Nick Harley wrote that the ending of the seventh season concluded "a solid season performance from Jennifer Carpenter, who turned Deb from annoying, foul mouthed sister, into emotionally complex and deeply conflicted and compromised secret lover."
+Joshua Alston wrote that the seventh season gave him a newfound appreciation for Carpenter but admitted it could "be because it suddenly feels like the performance and the story are well-matched", remarking that the season featured the best writing for Debra since the second season.
 For her portrayal of the character, she has been nominated for seven Saturn Awards for Best Supporting Actress on Television, in 2007, 2008, 2010, 2011, 2012, and 2013, winning in 2009 for her performance in season three.
 She has also been nominated four times as part of the ensemble cast for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series in 2009, 2010, 2011, and 2012.